nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to or involving dimensions on the scale of nanometers, characteristic of nanoengineering.

-### Expanded Definition and Usage\nNanoengineering is pivotal in advancing technologies that require precise control over material properties and interactions at the atomic and molecular levels.
+### Expanded Definition and Usage:
+Nanoengineering is pivotal in advancing technologies that require precise control over material properties and interactions at the atomic and molecular levels.
 For instance, in electronics, nanoengineering enables the development of smaller, faster, and more efficient transistors.
 In medicine, it allows for the creation of targeted drug delivery systems that can interact with specific cells or tissues, minimizing side effects and improving treatment efficacy.
 Additionally, nanoengineering plays a crucial role in energy solutions, such as developing more efficient solar cells and batteries that utilize nanoscale materials for better energy storage and conversion.